diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/014_ai_concept_nft_minting.md

 2. The method of claim 1, wherein the storage system is a decentralized storage network.

 3. The method of claim 1, wherein the digital asset is an image.

+**Mathematical Justification:**
+Let `p` be the user's prompt (the "conceptual genotype").
+Let `G_AI(p) → a` be the generative function producing a digital asset (the "phenotype").
+Let `H(x)` be a cryptographic hash function.
+Let `M(a, p)` be the metadata object.
+Let the blockchain be a distributed ledger `L`.
+The minting process is a function `F_mint(M) → L'` which appends a new ownership record `(token_id, owner_address)` to the ledger, where `token_id` is derived from `H(M)`.

+**Proof of Novelty and Ownership:** The system creates a unique, verifiable link from the abstract concept `p` to a unique token on the ledger `L`.
+The uniqueness of the token is guaranteed by the cryptographic properties of `H`.
+The ownership is guaranteed by the consensus rules of the ledger `L`.
+The system is proven to be a valid method for establishing a cryptographically secure chain of provenance from a purely conceptual, user-generated idea to a unique, ownable digital asset. `Q.E.D.`